dine1717/EVA6/README.md

  [Code 5](https://github.com/dine1717/EVA6/blob/Session5/Step_5.ipynb)

 # Target

-1. Increase aacuracy  by using dropout and Augmentation
+1. Less than 7000 parameters
+2. Less than 15 epochs
+3. Test with Cyclic LR
+4. Add small dropout of 5%

-# Result:
+# Results

- 1. Total Parameters: 8872
+1. Number of Parameters = 6202 + 140 non trainable BN params
- 2. Best Training Accuarcy: 99.23
+2. Best Train Accuracy = 98.97
- 3. Best Test Accuarcy: 99.3
+3.Best Test Accuracy = 99.45

-# Analysis:
+# Analysis

- 1. Model is performing good and in some epochs it is close to the target.
+1.We pushed the model to achieve target with approx 6000 Parameters
+2. Drop in accuracy was predicted because of making the training more difficult.
+But still we met the target.